 Capel Manor College Supports Enfield Climate Change Festival

-As London’s only specialist environmental college, we were keen to participate and support the Enfield Climate Change Festival at our Enfield Campus on Saturday 25 September.
+As London’s environmental college, we were keen to participate and support the Enfield Climate Change Festival at our Enfield Campus on Saturday 25 September.

 The Enfield Climate Action Forum (EnCaf) supports the national Climate Coalition’s nationwide festival to highlight the climate emergency we are in and put further pressure on world leaders to act.
 To promote the event and raise awareness, various activities have been taking place across the Borough this month.